Where On Earth: Geography As You Have Never Seen It Before DK

 Section 6: Culture

-Sites Distribution of World’s
+Languages Religious Sites Distribution of Worlds Religions

 Density of TV Ownership Around the World

-presented in this book that lends itself to a staggering number of potential
+Simply put, there is a tremendous wealth of information presented in this book that lends itself to a staggering number of potential uses.
+The format is easily digestible, yet it can illuminate some complex connections and interactions.

 No comments: